coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

 The SRP is colloquially known as "a function or a class should do one thing".
 The problem of this statement is that the definition of "one thing" is not very clear.
 Many people mitigated this issue by stating the SRP in other, more precise ways.
-Some of these alternative formulations are very helpful, but what help me the most to implement SRP is the following guideline
+Some of these alternative formulations are very helpful, but what helped me the most to implement SRP is the following guideline

 > The level of abstraction in a function implementation should be constant and as high as the locality of information allows.